eliasffyksen/RJ/README.md

 ### Bad news

-Currently it only support function definitions and variable decelerations, so good luck writing the next hottest tinder clone in this (almost) turing complete language.
+Currently it only support function definitions and variable declarations, so good luck writing the next hottest tinder clone in this (almost) turing complete language.